Last Updated: June 12th 2019

 a.
 Gravity drainage – Almost all dehumidifiers come equipped with this type of drainage functionality.
 Gravity drainage simply involves connecting a hose (normally a regular garden hose not supplied by the manufacturer) to a drain outlet on the back or side of the dehumidifier which allows it to drain its collected condensate (the moisture that was removed from the air) using gravity.
 You probably have a floor drain in your basement – you can run a standard garden hose from the back/side of the dehumidifier to the floor drain of your basement for continuous drainage only using gravity.

-A few extra notes on this type of drainage – for one, consider the location of the dehumidifier’s drain outlet.
+A few extra notes on gravity drainage – for one, consider the location of the dehumidifier’s drain outlet.
 Whether it’s on the side or back of the dehumidifier can potentially impact whether you will be able to run the drain hose – depending on the length of the hose – all the way to the drain or not.

 Secondly, note that because no pump is involved in this type of drainage the collected condensate has to flow primarily downward as gravity is the only force that pushes it forward.
 This means that the drain’s location has to be below that of the dehumidifier’s drain outlet (normally located about halfway up the length of the dehumidifier).
 A floor drain is fine as the drain outlet on a dehumidifier, even if the dehumidifier is located on the floor, should still be higher than the floor drain, assuming the floor drain is at ground level.
 Note, however, that you will not be able to drain a dehumidifier to a sink or any other type of drain located above it by using gravity drainage alone (unless you raise the dehumidifier – more on this in just a moment).

 The fact that gravity is the only force pushing the condensate in this type of drainage also means that you have to be careful as to the horizontal distance between the dehumidifier’s drain outlet and the drain.
 Running the drain hose parallel to the ground for too long of a distance could prevent proper drainage at extreme lengths.

 b.
 Pump drainage – Unlike gravity drainage, pump drainage allows you to drain the dehumidifier (continuously) to a location above it or far away from it without physically raising the dehumidifier.
 A dehumidifier located on ground level can be drained continuously into a sink or a floor drain far away from it (further away than what gravity drainage allows for) by employing this type of drainage.

 To employ pump drainage you have to options – you can either buy a dehumidifier with a pump already built into the dehumidifier or, for those dehumidifiers that do not come equipped with a built-in pump, you can purchase a condensate pump and hosing separately.
 How you set up pump drainage on your dehumidifier will differ depending on which option you choose to go with.
 For dehumidifiers with a built-in pump all you have to do is connect an included pump drain hose (which is always included with built-in pump dehumidifiers) to the drain outlet on the dehumidifier specifically designated for pump drainage (in other words, the drain outlet NOT designated for gravity drainage).
 To activate pump drainage on most built-in pump dehumidifiers simply press the “Pump” button on the dehumidifier’s control panel.